 Implement this process to reduce the risk of escapes

-Develop procedures that provide compliance to AS9117
+Develop procedures & processes compliant to AS9117, SCMP 4.1 and Site Requirements

-Identify employees that are qualified inspection delegation candidates
+Identify employees that are qualified to perform inspection delegation on behalf of the Triumph Group site

-Support and successfully complete a Delegated Inspection auditQualify Delegated Quality Representatives to AS9117 Standards and Designated Critical Parts inspection
+Support and successfully complete DPRV required audits

-The first step towards entering this program is by signifying your interest and submitting the attached Delegated Product Release Verification Program (DPRV Program) Commitment Response Form prior to program initiation.
+The first step towards entering this program is by signifying your interest and returning this notice signed by a member of top management and your quality management representative..
 This document only represents your willingness to participate in the program and does not authorize you to begin any inspection delegation.
 Upon completion it should be submitted via E-SIR/SIR utilizing the TGI Supply Base Portal or may be returned to the applicable Triumph Group Site Supplier Quality Engineer.

 As with any Supplier, performance is subject to continuous evaluation.
-This is accomplished by an ongoing review of your company’s product Quality Rating and random product audits of your parts and deliverable documentation.
+This is accomplished by an ongoing review of your company’s product Quality Rating and audit results of your parts and deliverable documentation.
 Adverse trends in product quality, evidence of degradation in the Supplier’s Quality System or other nonconformities may prompt coordination with the Supplier’s Quality Representative and Triumph’s Materials Management to affect timely resolution of problem areas.

 Thank you for your continued support and we look forward to our future together.
-Once I have received the DPRV Inspection Delegation Program Response Sheet, you will be contacted for a qualification review and scheduled for an on-site/remote evaluation of the associated processes.
+Once we have received your response, you will be contacted for training and scheduled for an on-site/remote evaluation of the associated processes.
 Upon your concurrence to participate and to help expedite the process, you may include the DQR FORM B application for each of your DQR’s.
 Though not required, it is recommended you have 2 to 4 DQR’s to ensure coverage for any planned/unplanned absences.

 Regards,